 - Allbirds Men’s Trail Runners SWT

 What more could you ask from your favorite beanie?
 This one accomplishes job one: It looks really cool!
-Best of all, because it’s breathable Merino you can wear it just about year-round.
+Best of all, because it’s breathable merino wool, you can wear it just about year-round.
 It’s soft to the scalp and won’t be itchy.
-Merino’s natural wicking and odor resistance mean it’s also great for a cold-weather run or ski.
+Merino’s natural wicking and odor resistance mean a wool beanie is also great for a cold-weather run or ski.
 This is one of the best things to pick up to wear with a merino wool sweater.
-It’s also easy to care for: Just toss it into the machine on cold, and lay it flat on a towel to dry.
+It’s also easy to care for: Just toss it into the machine on cold and lay it flat on a towel to dry.

 A scarf sits right next to your neck and face.
-Naturally, you want it to be extra soft, and Merino wool delivers.
+Naturally, you want it to be extra soft, and merino wool delivers.
 We like the simple, timeless design of this one from Orvis.
 The tartan pattern works with nearly any outfit, from casual day hikes to morning commutes.
-Plus, the unique fabric blends all the best parts of Merino wool with cashmere, so it’s performance-oriented and buttery soft.
+Plus, the unique fabric blends all the best parts of merino wool with the cashmere, so it’s a performance-oriented scarf that’s buttery soft.

-Classic cotton t-shirts are a wardrobe foundation, but they can start to look a little ragged before long.
-A Merino wool one, on the other hand, will look great for a long time, particularly if you take a few extra steps to care for it.
-What’s great is that, with Merino’s natural anti-odor capabilities, you can pack a few for a trip, air one out for a day, and wear it again without having to wash it.
+Classic cotton T-shirts are a wardrobe foundation, but they can start to look a little ragged before long.
+A merino wool shirt, on the other hand, will look great for a long time, particularly if you take a few extra steps to care for it.
+What’s great is that, with merino’s natural anti-odor capabilities, you can pack a few for a trip, air one out for a day, and wear it again without having to wash it.
 Icebreaker even has outdoor-inspired graphic tees if you’re looking for a more casual look.
 This is also a great choice for a merino wool base layer.

-Everything starts with a good base layer, and there’s no base layer like Merino wool.
-For all the reasons listed above, it’s hands-down the best fabric for next-to-skin warmth, comfort, and moisture-wicking.
-Ibex’s all-new Woolies 2 Bottoms are designed as an everyday winter staple with a solid 240 gsm weight to keep you nice and toasty whether you’re cold-weather hiking, biking, or skiing.
+Everything starts with a good base layer, and there’s no base layer like merino wool.
+For all the reasons listed above, it’s hands-down the best fabric for its next-to-skin warmth, comfort, and moisture-wicking capabilities.
+The Ibex Woolies 2 bottoms are designed as an everyday winter staple with a solid 240 gsm weight to keep you nice and toasty whether you’re cold-weather hiking, biking, or skiing.
 Pair it with the matching top (available in half-zip or crew) to create the perfect neck-to-ankles base layer set.

-Where else could you use Merino’s warming, wicking, and odor-fighting qualities?
+Where else could you use merino’s warming, wicking, and odor-fighting qualities?
 On your feet, of course!
-Swiftwick’s Pursuit Seven Merino Wool Socks are ultra-warm in the winter (and cool in the summer), and they are the best at absorbing moisture and regulating temperature.
+Swiftwick’s Pursuit Seven Merino Wool Socks are ultra warm in the winter (and cool in the summer), and they are the best at absorbing moisture and regulating temperature.
 The fine-gauge wool ensures itch-free wear with all-day comfort.
 With a classic sock height (around mid-calf), they’re ideal for everything from boardroom wear to post-work hikes.

-Yes, believe it or not, Merino wool is suitable for every piece of apparel, up to and including sneakers.
-Allbirds’ Men’s Trail Runners SWT offer all the support and durability you’ll need for a quick run on the trail, but they’re so good-looking they may just become your everyday shoe.
-They’re made from sustainable materials, including a blend of our good ol’ Merino, with all the benefits that implies, made up into a sturdy ripstop fabric.
+Yes, believe it or not, merino wool is suitable for every piece of apparel, up to and including sneakers.
+Allbirds’ Men’s Trail Runners SWT offer all the support and durability you’ll need for a quick run on the trail, but they’re so good looking that they may just become your everyday shoes.
+They’re made from sustainable materials, including a blend of our good ole merino, with all the benefits that it implies, made up into a sturdy ripstop fabric.